- 1 NI ELVIS Tutorial Video

 NI ELVIS Tutorial Video

-General Engineering has created a video that covers the fundamental concepts of breadboard wiring and digital logic circuits: NI ELVIS Tutorial Video.
-This video provides the fundamental principles behind the educational NI ELVIS board to help begin designing and wiring the physical circuit.
-Material covered in the video will be on the lab 5 quiz.
+General Engineering has created a video that discusses breadboard wiring and digital logic circuits: NI ELVIS Tutorial Video.
+This video provides information on the educational NI-ELVIS II + prototyping board that will aid in designing and wiring the physical circuit.
+Material covered in the video will be on the Lab 8 quiz.
 Viewing the video is a mandatory pre-lab assignment.

 The experimental objective of this lab is to design a combinational logic circuit that will activate under specific conditions and test it using LabVIEW.
 After testing, it will be built on an NI-ELVIS II+ prototyping board.